 - Any nutritional data I provide is an approximation.
 Actual dietary information can vary based on ingredients and portion sizes.

-As I mentioned, today is National Cheese Day and I am celebrating with some of my favorite food bloggers!
-Thank you so much to Camille, who runs Culinary Adventures with Camille for hosting this wonderful event!
+As I mentioned, today is National Cheese Day and I am celebrating with some of my favorite food bloggers! !
 I cannot wait to begin making these amazing cheesy recipes.
 My biggest dilemma is where to begin, they are all amazing!

 Check out these amazing recipes from those celebrating #nationalcheeseday with me:

 - Carlee from Cooking with Carlee: Bacon Bruschetta Cheese Ball

 - Camilla from Culinary Adventures with Camilla: Cheese, Please

 - Jolene from Jolene’s Recipe Journal: Cheesy Black Bean Nachos

 - Coleen from The Redhead Baker: Honey, Basil, and Peach Baked Brie

 - Sue from Palatable Pastime: Hasselback Salad Caprese